AdnaneX/smaterial/README.md

     - Use 1 class for all triggers.
 With the active class make slideup and slidedown action
     - Future add SMaterial CDN package
     - Future add meteor js package
-    - Check for "- remCalc(..px)" and "remCalc(-..px)".
+    - Check for "- rem-calc(..px)" and "rem-calc(-..px)".
 All should be like the last one
     - Move global usable classes to _normailize.scss (.sc-no-hover, .sc-active, .sc-disabled) to name a few
     - Add Material Design animations
     - Add templates